William Bonin: 1981–1982: Los Angeles murder trial

-On November 24, prison inmate Lloyd Douglas testified that Bonin had bragged to him of his culpability in the Freeway Killer murders, while both were in Los Angeles County Jail in 1980.
-Douglas then alleged salacious details regarding Bonin's torture of victims that were otherwise not supported with valid evidence.
-In cross-examination, Douglas conceded he had only related these claims to authorities after pleading guilty to charges of voluntary manslaughter and second-degree burglary against him.
-He also testified to being Lawrence Sharp's uncle.
-(Note: Douglas also conceded in his cross-examination that he had previously agreed to testify against serial killer Lawrence Bittaker pertaining to alleged jailhouse confessions Bittaker had given to him.)
+On November 24, prison inmate Lloyd Douglas—Lawrence Sharp's uncle—testified that Bonin had bragged to him of his culpability in the Freeway Killer murders while both were in Los Angeles County Jail in 1980.
+Douglas described multiple details of Bonin's torture of victims that were not supported by evidence.

-Against overruled objections from the defense, Fresno-based reporter David Lopez waived his previously sought immunity under California's shield law, and agreed to testify on behalf of the prosecution as to the details of seven interviews Bonin had granted him (between December 1980 and April 1981).
+Against overruled objections from the defense, reporter David Lopez waived his previously sought immunity under California's shield law, and agreed to testify on behalf of the prosecution as to the details of seven interviews Bonin had granted him between December 1980 and April 1981.
 Lopez testified that Bonin had said he would refuse to talk with any other reporter if Lopez would agree not to broadcast the precise details of the interview.
-When Lopez had agreed to these conditions, Bonin confessed to him that he was the Freeway Killer, and that he had killed 21 victims.
-Allegedly, Bonin had confided that although he resented the prospect of being executed, he had opted to commit murder simply because he had enjoyed the "sound of kids dying".
-When Lopez asked Bonin what he would be doing if he were still at large, Bonin had replied he would still be killing, because "it got easier with each one we did."
+When Lopez had agreed to these conditions, Bonin confessed to him that he was the Freeway Killer, and had murdered 21 people.
+Allegedly, Bonin had confided that although he resented the prospect of being executed, he murdered people simply for enjoying the "sound of kids dying".
+When Lopez asked Bonin what he would be doing if he were still at large, Bonin had replied he would still be killing, because "it got easier with each one".
 Lopez initially refused to disclose Bonin's confession, but changed his mind after Bonin broke his own promise by talking to other reporters.

-Upon cross-examination, Bonin's defense attorney ensured that Lopez conceded that his testimony was based upon what he had recalled from the interviews, as opposed to any handwritten notes.
-He also denied he had received any form of payment to testify.